Innovate Product Design Ltd (INNOVATE) – Terms

 - 1.8 INTELLECTUAL PROPERTY: (1) Any applicability of pre-existing intellectual property is your sole responsibility, and (2) Any pre-design research is subject to your interpretation and later design work cannot be viewed as INNOVATE’s advice regarding: (a) the likelihood of obtaining patent protection, or (b) any warranty of non-infringement from commercialization of your idea.

 - 1.9 PROTOTYPES: Prototypes may be commissioned after any stage to demonstrate the Concept’s development at that stage.
-As bespoke goods the 14 day cancellation period does not apply.
+As bespoke goods a cancellation period does not apply.

 FURTHER TERMS PURSUANT TO The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, SCHEDULE 2: